 Treadmills are the most used cardio machines there are, and there’s a good reason for that— the variety of options.
 The treadmill does it all.
 You can program and incline, decline, hiking, and even walking backwards.
 There’s no end to the exercises you can do with this machine.
-Depending on which one you buy, they come with a complimentary year of iFit benefits, which allows you to access over 1400 different programs and live training sessions.
+Depending on which one you buy, you get a 30-day free trial of iFit, which allows you to access over 1400 different programs and live training sessions.

 Rowing machines use the entire body to mimic the act of rowing a boat.
 As it uses so many of your muscles, it quickly increases your heart rate, making it an ideal cardio machine for burning calories.
 Try to say below 20 to 30 strokes per minute to really feel the workout— but remember not to overdo it!

-Why not try the Pro-Form R600 V1 Rower?
-It uses adjustable air resistance to react to every stroke of your workout— meaning the harder you row, the greater the workout intensity, allowing you to burn more calories.
+Why not try the Pro-Form RL Sport Rower?
+It uses silent magnetic resistance, meaning you will get an intense workout that won't disturb anyone around you.
 Rowing machines are great all-rounders for someone that wants a full-body cardio workout.

 Cycle classes have become one of the most popular ways to work out recently, and there’s a reason for that.
 While outdoor cycling is a great way to get fit, indoor cycling allows you more control over your resistance and difficulty level.
 You can vary the workouts and intensity level to burn the most calories in a single session.